 How to apply for an EASR?

-The applicant must register the activity on the MOECC website, here.
+The applicant must register the activity on the MECP website, here.
 All the information from the ESDM report, odour and noise screenings, toxic substances review must be registered online.
-Your consultant can help you or you can call the MOECC directly for support.
+Your consultant can help you or you can call the MECP directly for support.